What Is an Operational Definition? Definition and 4 Examples

 What is an operational definition?
 An operational definition puts communicable meaning into a concept.
 Adjectives like good, reliable, uniform, round, tired, safe, unsafe, unemployed have no communicable meaning until they are expressed in operational terms of sampling, test, and criterion.
 The concept of a definition is ineffable: It cannot be communicated to someone else.
 An operational definition is one that reasonable men can agree on.

 The interesting point here is that the concept of “operational definition” is defined operationally.
+The provided operational definition consists of steps to define itself.
 The “puts communicable meaning into a concept” is an action, the operation that occurs for measurable description to happen, ensuring that it is clear when a specific behavior occurs.
-It seems like there should be more description to “communicable” for the description to be more operational so it is clear when the communicable behavior occurs, but let’s not dwell on it for long.
-It’s time to start looking at examples.
+It seems like there should be more description to “communicable” for the description to be more operational so it is clear when the communicable behavior occurs, but let's not dwell on it for long.
+It's time to start looking at examples.

 Defining Behavior of the Paper Cleaning Child